-Our Casting Directors use many tools to book Background Actors, Stand-Ins, doubles, and other roles, including posting openings on our Jobs page and sending a text message or email.
-These posts and messages will include necessary information about the role, like age range, portrayable ethnicity, sizes, union status, etc. It’s important to read these posts carefully to make sure you fit the description before submitting or replying.
+Posts on the Jobs page will include necessary information about the role, like portrayable age range, portrayable ethnicity, sizes, union status, etc. Just like when replying to casting messages, it’s important to read these posts carefully to make sure you fit all of the requirements before submitting.

-It’s likely you will be asked to send a recent selfie, but Casting Directors may also have you include a Stand-In resume or other materials when you submit for a role.
+It’s likely you will be asked to send a recent selfie or to make sure you have an accurate photo in the Current Look: front slot of your online profile, but Casting Directors may also have you include a Stand-In resume or other materials when you submit for a role.
 In some cases, they may ask about experience you have, if you have the correct wardrobe, or to attach photos of your car.
 Double check that you’ve included all the information Casting Directors have requested as they may not be able to consider you for the role without it.

 5. Do I know what to do if I get booked?

 Whether it’s your first time being cast as a Background Actor or if you’re a seasoned pro, getting the chance to work on set is exciting.
-Everything you need to know for your booking will be included in your details, usually given as a Details Blog.
-Remember, our Casting Directors send out details as they come in from production, which may not happen until the evening before the shoot.
-Please be patient as we all adjust to the new normal of production and accommodate measures designed to ensure the health and safety of everyone on set.
+Everything you need to know for your booking will be included in your details, which will be sent as a details message from our casting platform and may include a link to a Details Blog or additional resource.
+Remember, Casting Directors get this information as it comes in from multiple departments within production, it is likely you will not receive your details until later in the evening the night before you work.

 Now that you’re ready to submit for work, learn more about the messaging process and how to prepare for your day on set.